cgdonzalezr/otr_adj_model_flow_proposal/README.md

 *   **Evaluate with Knockout Rules:**  Repeat the model evaluation process, incorporating the knockout rules, to assess their impact on performance.
 *   **Reject Inference Implementation:** Prioritize the implementation of Reject Inference to improve the model's handling of rejected applications.
 *   **Address Data Completeness:** Investigate and address the data completeness issue where the existing exposure dataset only includes applications where `apps.EXISTING_EXPOSURE_CHECK_C = 'Failed'`.
 Ensure all relevant existing exposure data is captured.
+*   **Analyze Existing Exposure and Account Relationship:** Investigate the relationship between existing exposure hits and the number of associated accounts.
+Specifically, analyze cases where a LexisNexis hit is missing when only one account is reported for an existing exposure.